Thinking of getting married in Cuba?

 We spent two weeks in Cuba and everything about the trip was amazing: the hotels we stayed at, the day trips, and of course, our special day.

-I decided to write this honeymoon guide to give you some advice and recommendations for your trip to Cuba.
+I decided to write this Cuba honeymoon guide to give you some advice and recommendations for this once-in-a-lifetime trip.
 Douglas and I had to make a few sacrifices to be able to save money for our honeymoon and splurge a bit while we were in Cuba, therefore I understand how important it is for honeymooners to make the right decisions about things like accommodation and activities.